Reflux in infants: How to help my baby sleep

 Noting your baby’s acid reflux symptoms can help you gauge whether your baby’s reflux is mild or serious and how to proceed with your baby’s pediatrician.
 This is especially true if your baby’s not gaining weight – a problem that needs to be addressed ASAP so they can grow up big and strong.

 For most babies, reflux has obvious visual or audio signs, like spitting up.
 Silent reflux is, well, silent.
-A common sign of silent reflux is that your baby is fussy, uncomfortable, or crying after eating and burping doesn’t help.
-Also, even though it’s called “silent reflux,” you may hear some tummy rumbling.
+Silent reflux signs and symptoms in your baby are them acting fussy or uncomfortable, or crying after eating and burping doesn’t help.
+Also, even though it’s called “silent reflux in babies,” you may hear some tummy rumbling.

 1. Shoulder: With your baby facing you, and a cloth on your shoulder, place their chin on your shoulder while supporting their bottom with your hand or arm.
 Use your other hand to gently pat their back to “inspire the burp.”